On the Design Fundamentals of Diffusion Models: A Survey: Sampling Process

 \subsubsection{Knowledge Distillation}

+The technique can also be applied to learn a new sampling process with fewer timesteps.
 Knowledge distillation is a network compression technique.
-It involves compressing an expensive but high-performing teacher model into a smaller student model \cite{hinton2015distilling}.
-After the training, the student network can perform as well as the teacher with a smaller model size.

-The same idea is applied to learn a new sampling procedure with fewer timesteps.
-In terms of diffusion models, it involves the original sampling procedure as the teacher model and a new one with fewer timesteps as the student model \cite{sun2022accelerating,huang2023knowledge}.
-Figure \ref{fig:knowledge_distillation} shows an example method of progressive distillation on the sampling procedure.
+In terms of diffusion models, it involves the original sampling process as the teacher model and a new one with fewer timesteps as the student model \cite{huang2023knowledge}.
+Fig. \ref{fig:knowledge_distillation} shows an example method of progressive distillation in the sampling process.

-Knowledge distillation is applied to merge several time steps into one single time step for the new sampling procedure.
-Directly distilling all timesteps in the teacher sampling procedure into a single timestep in the student one, theoretically reduces significantly generation time \cite{luhman2021knowledge,zheng2022fast}.
-However, this relies on collecting a large dataset of samples from the teacher model for knowledge distillation, which itself is computationally expensive \cite{meng2022distillation,song2023consistency}.
-Instead, the number of timesteps can be progressively reduced \cite{salimans2022progressive}.
-For example, after the student sampling procedure is trained to merge two timesteps in the teacher sampling procedure, it becomes the teacher, and a new student procedure is trained to further reduce the number of sampling steps \cite{luo2023comprehensive}.
+Knowledge distillation is usually applied to merge several timesteps into fewer timesteps for the new sampling process such as progressive distillation, guidance distillation, and consistency models. \cite{luhman2021knowledge} directly distills all timesteps into a single one with expensive computation since a large dataset of samples from the teacher model is needed \cite{meng2022distillation}.
+One mitigation is progressively reducing timesteps \cite{salimans2022progressive}.
+Guidance distillation \cite{hsiao2024plug} is a plug-and-play acceleration approach with classifier guidance but the memory usage is high.
+Another family is consistency models where the sampling trajectory of diffusion models are straightened for consistency \cite{song2023consistency} to accelerate the sampling process.
+Straightening is achieved via two approaches.
+Consistency training approach learns a consistency model from scratch, as if it distilled all timesteps into a single timestep to achieve consistency.
+In contrast, consistency distillation accelerates existing models to become consistency models for single or fewer timesteps.